Green Spree! The Best St. Patrick’s Day Family Events

 Before spring begins, enjoy one last hurrah.
 St. Patrick’s Day is once again upon us — green rivers, float-filled parades and all.
 Forget what you know about its rowdy side: This festive holiday comes with days of activities that are great for kids.
 Who needs a green beer hangover when you’ve got family fun?
 Here are our top picks.

 In a feat of colossal luster, every year the city colors the Chicago River a bright Kermit green.
 The longstanding tradition has been going on for decades and watching the dyeing process is a big part of the fun.
 Boats speed through dropping gallons upon gallons of vegetable dye and churn it all up for an effect that lasts a few precious hours.
 The best spots to watch the show are from the Michigan Avenue Bridge, the Columbus Drive Bridge and along the banks of the Chicago Riverwalk.

 Two Major Parades

-Immediately following the river dyeing is the downtown parade, the keystone St. Pat’s event for North Siders.
-It’s filled with colorful floats and flags, bagpipe players, Irish dancers and more.
+Immediately following the river dyeing is Chicago St. Patrick’s Day Parade, the City’s official holiday parade.
+Get in the spirit with a nonstop flow of colorful floats and flags, bagpipe players, Irish dancers and more.
 If you want more fun, the South Side Irish Parade happens the very next day.
-The two-hour shindig features more than 90 acts meandering up Western Avenue for a day of convivial fun.
+The two-hour shindig features more than 90 acts meandering up Western Avenue for a day of festive flair.